job-moses/COVID-19-Data-Exploration-SQL/README.md

 The inital Data preparation was done after the dataset was downloaded in microsoft excel, this involve
 1. Create two other csv file (Covid cases and CovidVaccination)
 2. columns in the covidcases worksheet  (iso_code,	continent,	location,	population	,date,	new_cases	,total_cases	    ,total_deaths	,new_deaths )
-3. The CovidVaccination is consit of columns (iso_code,	continent,	location,	date	,total_vaccinations,	people_vaccinated	,people_fully_vaccinated,	total_boosters	new_vaccinations)
+3. The CovidVaccination is consist of columns (iso_code,	continent,	location,	date	,total_vaccinations,	people_vaccinated	,people_fully_vaccinated,	total_boosters	new_vaccinations)

 ## Data Loading into SQL Server
 1. download SQL server using this [link](https://www.microsoft.com/en-us/sql-server/sql-server-downloads), step by step tutorial on how to get started with SQL server is in this [link](https://www.sqlservertutorial.net/install-sql-server/)